 Types Of Probate In Nevada

 There are different levels of probate in Nevada depending on the dollar value of the decedent’s estate.
-Smaller estates get to go through simplified probate proceedings that cost less and close much faster than the full-blown probate process that larger estates have to go through.
+Smaller estates get to go through simplified probate proceedings that cost less and close much faster than the full-blown probate process used for larger estates.

 Here are the four levels of probate proceedings in Nevada:

 - Affidavit of Entitlement: Estate’s worth less than $25,000 that do not include any real estate.
-A new law was passed for 2016 that allows surviving spouses to use an Affidavit of Entitlement for estates worth less than $100,000 that do not include any real estate.
+Surviving spouses can use an Affidavit of Entitlement for estates that are worth less than $100,000 (and do not include any real estate).